Leave this site

 3.6.3 The possible outcomes of the stage two hearing are as follows:

 3.6.4 There is no right of appeal under the Regulations.
-Throughout the process there are robust checks and balances in place to ensure the Probationary Constable is given every opportunity to take advice from the Police Federation and support groups and to present their views.
+Throughout the process there are robust checks and balances in place to ensure the probationary constable is given every opportunity to take advice from the Police Federation and support groups and to present their views.

 4.1 An Equality Impact Assessment has been carried out and shows the proposals in this protocol would have low potential or actual differential impact on grounds of age, sex, disability, race, religion or belief, marriage and civil partnership, sexual orientation, gender reassignment and pregnancy and maternity.